parabamoghv/Uniqueness_of_Lifting/README.md

 ## Result:
-The theorem is formally verified by Lean4.
-Written 4 helping theorems and one main theorem.
+The theorem is formally verified by Lean4 with the help of 4 lemmas and one main theorem.
 A total of 370 lines of code.